maxio-com/stoplight-platform-developer-docs/docs/getting-started/Products.md

 ## Product

-In Chargify, you sell Subscriptions to your Products.
+In Advanced Billing, you sell Subscriptions to your Products.
 You must first create and configure a Product before you can sell anything to a Customer.
 Products are administered on a Site-by-Site basis, on the main “Products” tab.

 In your app or business, you might call these Products your “Plans” or “Feature Levels”.
-For example, if you have “Basic”, “Pro”, and “Max” plans, each of these would be a separate Product within Chargify.
+For example, if you have “Basic”, “Pro”, and “Max” plans, each of these would be a separate Product within Advanced Billing.

 You can create a product using the API, like so: